readysettech/readyset/docs/src/macro_benchmarking.md

-For the final three arguments, `--report-target` is setting the storage file (`/tmp/results.json`), `--report-mode` specifies that the results will be stored, along with retrieving old values (if they exist) to perform a comparison against. `--report-profile` is used to disambiguiate multiple runs with varying configurations (be careful with this when modifying the CI benchmarking pipelines).
+For the final three arguments, `--report-target` is setting the storage file (`/tmp/results.json`), `--report-mode` specifies that the results will be stored, along with retrieving old values (if they exist) to perform a comparison against. `--report-profile` is used to disambiguate multiple runs with varying configurations (be careful with this when modifying the CI benchmarking pipelines).

 ## Additional Arguments
- * `--skip-setup`: Run a benhmark without performing setup.
+ * `--skip-setup`: Run a benchmark without performing setup.
 Setup will fail if the MySQL database already includes any of the tables.
  * `--iterations <N>`: Run a benchmark N times and calculate aggregates over the benchmark results.
                        Not supported by all benchmarks.